ACC becomes latest super conference, expanding cross-country by adding Stanford, Cal and SMU

 The angst over revenue led the ACC to announce plans for schools to keep more money based on their postseason success that has typically been evenly distributed to league teams.

-The sticking point on expansion, which the ACC has been weighing for more than three weeks, has been how much of the new money from ESPN for three more members will go into the new performance-bonus pool and how much would be shared equally among existing members.
+The sticking point on expansion had been how much of the new money from ESPN for three more members will go into the new performance-bonus pool and how much would be shared equally among existing members.

+Phillips declined to provide details, but did say some of the new revenue would go into each of those buckets.

 Clemson, Florida State, North Carolina and North Carolina State had been opposed to expansion when the conference presidents chose not to vote three weeks ago on adding the three schools.
-It was not immediately clear which schools changed positions on Friday.

-As late as Thursday night, two North Carolina trustees released a statement saying they were opposed to the ACC's expansion plan.
+A person familiar with the vote, speaking on condition of anonymity, told AP that North Carolina State changed its stance.

-Stanford and Cal will be the ninth and 10th schools to inform the Pac-12 that this will be their last sports seasons in the self-described Conference of Champions.
+Stanford and Cal are the ninth and 10th schools to inform the Pac-12 they are leaving the self-described Conference of Champions.

-"Conference affiliations and the broadcast revenue they generate provide key financial support for the wide array of sports that Stanford offers.
-Joining the ACC will ensure the Power Conference competitive infrastructure and long-term media revenues that are critical for our student-athletes to compete,” Stanford athletic director Bernard Muir said in a statement.

 The Big Ten lured away Oregon and Washington earlier this month.
 That came a little more than a year after Southern California and UCLA announced they were leaving the Pac-12 for the Big Ten in 2024.
 The Big 12 has poached four Pac-12 schools for next year: Arizona, Arizona State, Colorado and Utah.